molokoloco/jQuery.boxFx/README.md

 The seeds are generated one after other in the "box".
 A "*options.delay*" parameters tell the plugin the time to wait before (re)generate a new seed.
-If "0" is used, plugin create as fast as possible a new one with "*requestAnimationFrame*" otherwise it use a "*setTimeout()*"...
+If "0" is used, plugin create as fast as possible a new one with "*requestAnimationFrame*"
+otherwise it use a "*setTimeout()*"...

-The seeds are created with a starting styles OBJ and/or a starting class ("*options.styles*").
+**Transition** : seeds are created with a starting styles ("*options.styles*") and/or a starting
-If "*options.transition*" is set, plugin also apply the "ending" styles ("*options.transition.stylesTo*")
+class ("*options.clss*").
+If "*options.transition*" is set, plugin also apply the "ending" styles ("*options.transition.stylesTo*").
 The "*options.transition.duration*" you've set determine the time to morph properties from one(s) to the other(s).

-Effect can also be used for applying individual settings to each seed, in opposite to values for the entire set.
+**Effects** can also be used to apply individual settings to each seed, in opposite to values for the entire set.
 For example, "*options.effect = 'nebula'*" will manage left positioning and margin for each seed.
 Effect can overwrite defaults seeds styles values at start and end.

 If you need a lot of granularity and parameters for your animation, you can even use "*options.keyframes*".
-Keyframes are a way of giving multiple sets of animations for one element.
+**Keyframes** are a way of giving multiple sets of animations to elements.
 For example you can set a first keyframe with infinite rotation and a second keyframe with a one time fadeIn opacity.
 Implementation as shown here : <http://jsfiddle.net/molokoloco/rf8zt/>

-We can feed the seeds with some data provider.
+We can feed the seeds with some **data provider**.
 For the moment, data are some content stored in
 a JSON object OR a dynamic *$deferred* function ^^ Example with websocket, to come ;)
 Asynchronous "*jsonp*" provider can be a little tricky, see current implementation here :
 <http://jsfiddle.net/molokoloco/Ebc27/>